April 17

 Article

-This website is operated by Fidelity Center for Applied Technology (FCAT)® which is part of Fidelity Wealth Technologies, LLC, a Fidelity Investments company.
+This website is operated by Fidelity Center for Applied Technology LLC (FCAT®).
 FCAT experiments with and provides innovative products, services, content and tools, as a service to its affiliates and as a subsidiary of FMR LLC.
-Based on user reaction and input, FCAT is better able to engage in technology research and planning for the Fidelity family of companies.
-FCATalyst.com is independent of fidelity.com.
-Unless otherwise indicated, the information and items published on this web site are provided by FCAT and are not intended to provide tax, legal, insurance or investment advice and should not be construed as an offer to sell, a solicitation of an offer to buy, or a recommendation for any security by any Fidelity entity or any third-party.
-In circumstances where FCAT is making available either a product or service of an affiliate through this site, the affiliated company will be identified.
-Third party trademarks appearing herein are the property of their respective owners.
-All other trademarks are the property of FMR LLC.
+Based on input and feedback, FCAT is better able to engage in technology research and planning for the Fidelity family of companies.
+Unless otherwise indicated, the information and items presented are provided by FCAT and are not intended to provide tax, legal, insurance or investment advice and should not be construed as an offer to sell, a solicitation of an offer to buy, or a recommendation for any security by any Fidelity entity or any third-party.
+Third-party trademarks and service marks are the property of their respective owners.
+All other trademarks and service marks are the property of FMR LLC or its affiliated companies.

 This is for persons in the U.S. only.